rwidjaja/atscale-gatling-core/README.md

 If run successfully, there will be two files created in the directory /queries for each model defined in the atscale.models property

+Once we have extracted the queries we can run Gatling Scenario Simulations to execute the queries against the Atscale Engine.

-The easiest way to run Gatling tests is to create an Executor under src/main/com/atscale/java/executors.
+The easiest way to run Gatling Simulations is to create an Executor under src/main/com/atscale/java/executors.
 The project includes open and closed step executors.
 These classes run Gatling Simulations using open steps or closed steps.
 Simulations can be run using one of the following commands:
 ```shell
  ./mvnw clean install exec:java@open-step-simulation-executor
 ````